Frequently Asked Questions

 What’s the plan with this campaign?

-To shed light on Rahm’s latest scheme that sells out Chicago and stop the construction of the training grounds!
+To shed light on Rahm and now Lori’s latest scheme that sells out Chicago and stop the construction of the training grounds!
 We brought together grassroots organizations from across the city to launch the No Cop Academy campaign.
 We plan to fight back together- through the media, train takeovers, canvassing, civil disobedience, and by building a front of popular opposition- to stop this compound.
 We demand schools for kids, not cops.

 How can I help?

 There are so many ways to help.
-Check out our ideas for how to get involved and let us know what you’re interested in.
+Check out our ideas for how to get involved on the resources page and let us know what you’re interested in.
 If you are part of a community organization or group that would like to endorse and join the campaign, reach out to us at nocopacademy[at]gmail.com.

 What’s happened so far and how do they intend to pay for it?